dilipbirajadar/ActivityLifeCycle/README.md

 First Page::  onResume

-MainActivity - Responsible for executing Next Page click event and open the secon page callback for this page.
+MainActivity - Responsible for executing Next Page click event and open the second page callback for this page.

 # Once user click on the next button of first page following methods callback happens:
 First Page::  onPause